arpadkov/pyfitstat/README.md

 # pyfitstat
-GUI application to view statistics of fitness activities \
+Application to synchronize and view statistics of Garmin activities

-in development
+currently works with:
+- running
+- cycling
+- hiking